Temples around Chennai (South)

 Immediately after the Palar bridge near the stinking beer factory at the outskirts of Chenglepat and before the Andal Alagar College, you have to take a right turn to go to Meyyur – Salavakkam

-A beautiful and ancient Shiva temple under construction
+A beautiful and ancient Shiva temple which was under dilapidated condition had been renovated recently

 Sri Kamakshi amman sametha Sri Mukttheeswarar Temple at Edamachi